CAVDgit/FDP-tuto/fdp_uri_migration_guide.md

-# How to migrate metadata and configuration from one FDP instance to another (e.g., changing base URIs).
+# How to migrate metadata from one FDP instance to another (e.g., changing base URIs).

 ## Requirements
 - Docker Compose v2+